Delve.ai

 We would advise you to take as much time as you want to refine your personas.
 Use a variety of research techniques, tools, and most importantly, talk to some of your real customers to get valuable insights.

-If you want to create data-driven marketing personas with little effort, Delve’s Live Persona generator tool is what you need to try.
+If you want to create data-driven marketing personas with little effort, Delve’s Website Persona generator tool is what you need to try.
 Its AI-based technology automatically segments your customers (based on behavior, psychographics, geographies and transactions) and and creates detailed personas with the help of enriched data sources.

 Frequently Asked Questions (FAQs)